Jillian Guillem, left, and Lauren Guillem, seated next to her, hold...

 The judges of Suffolk’s Family Court chose the aquarium partly because it is nothing like the windowless courtrooms at Central Islip’s Cohalan Court Complex and in Riverhead where normal court business is conducted.

 Normal business is neglect and abuse, juvenile delinquency, domestic violence, foster care, and adoptions in cases where parental rights have been terminated.
 Termination may occur when the county’s Department of Social Services brings an action in court after a child has been in foster care for 15 of the most recent 22 months.
-If the action is granted, the child is considered "freed" for adoption, said Caren Loguercio, Supervising Judge of the Family Court, in an interview.
+If the action is granted, the child is considered "freed" for adoption, said Caren Loguercio, supervising judge of the Family Court, in an interview.
 All of the children on Friday had been freed.

 Adoption Day, Loguercio said, is a day to recognize that "we make a difference and help these children, as we say, find their forever family, somebody they know they can call at 2 in the morning if they have a flat tire even if they’re 25 years old.
 It is the best day of the year for us.
 We see a lot of bad stuff."

 Last year in Suffolk, 44 children were adopted out of foster care (104 were adopted in private adoptions, which are handled by a different court).
 Currently there are 552 children in foster care with 72 freed for adoption.
-In Nassau, according to the state’s Office of Children and Family Services, last year 9 children were adopted out of foster care, with 125 children in foster care and 14 freed for adoption.
+In Nassau County, according to the state’s Office of Children and Family Services, last year nine children were adopted out of foster care, with 125 children in foster care and 14 freed for adoption.
 Statewide, there were 1,058 children adopted, with 13,253 children in foster care and 1,058 freed for adoption.

 On Friday, the judges moved fast through the formalities, because there was more to do.
-The families got free aquarium passes, the children got small presents and backpacks embroidered with their initials and everyone got a buffet breakfast.
+The families got free aquarium passes, the children got small presents and backpacks embroidered with their initials, and everyone got a buffet breakfast.

 It had been a roller-coaster too for Quintel Steward, 42, a direct support professional from Selden, who adopted her brother Carl Steward, 15.